Kodotautas/Data-Engineering/13_GCP_costs_optimization_techniques/README.md

 ##### 3. Preemptible instances & spot instances
-   - Preemptible VMs are cheaper instances that can be terminated at any time
-   - Cost up to 80% less than regular instances
-   - Maximum runtime of 24 hours
-   - No live migration or automatic restart
-   - Spot VMs are similar but with flexible pricing based on supply/demand
    - Best practices:
      - Use for fault-tolerant, stateless workloads
      - Design applications to handle interruptions
      - Save work frequently and checkpoint data
      - Use managed instance groups for automatic recreation
      - Monitor preemption notices (30 second warning)
-   - Good use cases:
-     - Batch processing jobs
-     - Data analysis
-     - CI/CD pipelines
-     - Testing and development
-   - Configure through Console or gcloud CLI:
-     - Select preemptible/spot option when creating VM
-     - Set maximum price for spot instances
-     - Use with instance templates for scaling

    [Google Cloud Preemptible VMs documentation](https://cloud.google.com/compute/docs/instances/preemptible) [Google Cloud Spot VMs documentation](https://cloud.google.com/compute/docs/instances/spot)

 ##### 4. Committed usage discounts (CUD)
-   - Discounted pricing for committing to use minimum level of resources
-   - Available for Compute Engine, Cloud SQL, Cloud Spanner, and more
-   - Commitment periods: 1 year or 3 years
-   - Higher discounts for longer commitments (up to 70% off)
-   - Types of commitments:
-     - Resource-based: Specific machine types in specific regions
-     - Spend-based: Dollar amount commitment, more flexible
-   - Benefits:
-     - Significant cost savings for predictable workloads
-     - Can be shared across projects in same billing account
-     - Automatic application of discounts
    - Best practices:
      - Analyze usage patterns before committing
      - Start with 1-year commitments to evaluate